 Cookie

 A file on your computer that records information such as where you have been on the World Wide Web.
 The browser stores this information which allows a site to remember the browser in future transactions or requests.
-Since the Web's protocol has no way to remember requests, cookies read and record a userÕs browser type and IP address, and store this information on the userÕs own computer.
+Since the Web’s protocol has no way to remember requests‚ cookies read and record a users browser type and IP address‚ and store this information on the users own computer.
 The cookie can be read only by a server in the domain that stored it.
-Visitors can accept or deny cookies, by changing a setting in their browser preferences.
+Visitors can accept or deny cookies‚ by changing a setting in their browser preferences.

-Content (A/B) Testing - Testing the relative effectiveness of multiple versions of the same advertisement, or other content, in referring visitors to a site.
+Testing the relative effectiveness of multiple versions of the same advertisement‚ or other content‚ in referring visitors to a site.
 Multiple versions of content can be uniquely identified by using a utm_content variable in the URL tag.

 CPA